SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.a.1 Proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff

-This target is interpreted to cover research about extensive implementation of a special principle on zero tariffs in order to increase export opportunities of developing countries, in accordance with the World Trade Organisation agreements.
+This target is interpreted to cover research about implementing the principle of special and differential treatment (SDT) for developing countries, in accordance with the World Trade Organisation agreements.

 ```py
 TS=